 Numerous ob/gyn issues are related to gluten and due to hypersensitivity and inflammation in the gut.
 Dr. Miller cited Hashimoto’s (as well as other autoimmune diseases), perimenopause, menopause, painful periods, PCOS, endometriosis as some conditions that were either exacerbated by gluten issues or, as applicable (e.g., endometriosis), caused by gluten sensitivity.
 When gluten is removed from the diet, the patients with these issues “get better.”

 Dr. Miller shared the story of a brilliant colleague who had been diagnosed with lupus.
 He suggested from the start that she might have a gluten issue.
 She stated that she did not think that was the case.
 Two years later, she finally decided to get tested for gluten sensitivity.
-She tested positive and almost immediately her symptoms completely disappeared.
+She tested positive, went gluten free, and almost immediately her symptoms completely disappeared.

 As you might expect, Dr. Miller shared that other traditional medicine doctors do not often hold his work in high esteem.
 He’s directed his ob/gyn patients with gastrointestinal issues who tested gluten sensitive to go gluten free.
 Their gastroenterologists do not take kindly to his intervention and totally dismiss the validity of gluten sensitivity and their patients’ healing on a gluten-free diet.

 One of the most resounding facts from Dr. Miller’s presentation is that he personally “practices what he preaches” as he and his entire family personally experienced gluten issues, so he truly “gets it.”
 One of the most compelling cases of gluten sensitivity that he shared with us was his own son’s.
 As a teenager of age 13, his son had suffered from “crushing” abdominal pains for several years.
 He would often wake in the middle of the night and be up for hours while his parents tried to find something, anything that would make the pain go away.